1973 Michigan Wolverines football team: Post-season

-Two days after the Ohio State game, Michigan assistant coach Frank Maloney was hired as the head coach at Syracuse.
+Two days after the Ohio State game, Michigan assistant coach Frank Maloney was hired as the head coach at Syracuse when Ben Schwartzwalder retired following 25 seasons with the Orangemen.
 Tom Reed, who had played for Schembechler at Miami (Ohio), was hired to replace Maloney.

 On January 3, 1974, the final AP Poll rankings were announced.
 Notre Dame took the No. 1 spot, edging Ohio State, which had dropped out of the No. 1 spot after playing to a tie against Michigan.
 Michigan, which sat idle despite its undefeated record, dropped from the No. 5 spot to No. 6 spot, as Penn State rose to No. 5 after defeating LSU in the Orange Bowl.
 Two other selectors, the National Championship Foundation and the Poling System, recognize Michigan as a co-national champion for the 1973 season.

 On January 6, 1974, Schembechler coached the East team to a 24–14 win in the Hula Bowl.
 Ed Shuttlesworth rushed for 88 yards on 22 carries for the East squad.